SoleoDev/Android_LocalSearch-SDK/README.md

 # Android-SDK
 Soleo Local Search API SDK for Android

-Soleo Local Search API allows developer to access Soleo's extensive Local Business Data system that includes 20,000 small, local business in the US.
+Soleo Local Search API allows developers to access Soleo's extensive Local Business Data system that includes 20,000 small, local businesses in the US.

-The API also allows developer to monetize call intent from user to guide users to Advertise companies that are loca, up to date and verified.
+The API also allows developers to monetize by connecting users with sponsored companies that are local, up-to-date and verified.

 The Soleo Local Search API allows developers to build amazing local search solutions that connect people with businesses and monetize like nowhere else.

 For more information:
 http://developer.soleo.com

-#Dependancies
+#Dependencies
 Soleo:
   Soleo Local Search API key = http://developer.soleo.com